Today is a great day to find out more about the health benefits of chives.

 Chives are also a good source of beta-carotene.

-Vitamin C and other antioxidants in chives help in reducing fine lines and wrinkles.
+Vitamin C and other antioxidants in chive help reduce fine lines and wrinkles.

-9. Chives Improve Hair Health
+14. Improve Hair Health

-Chives contain antioxidants, germanium, flavonoids, and vitamin C which help prevent hair loss and improve hair growth.
+Chives contain antioxidants, germanium, flavonoids, and vitamin C, which help prevent hair loss and improve hair growth.

 This is because it improves the blood circulation in your scalp.

 And chives are a good natural source of it.

-Eating chives regularly may be able to lower the risk of some birth defects like spina bifida and tube disorders.
+Eating chives regularly may be able to lower the risk of some birth defects, like spina bifida and tube disorders.

-11. Chives Help In Healing Wounds
+16. Help In Healing Wounds

-The allicin in chives has wound healing properties.
+The allicin in chives has wound-healing properties.

 Almost every herb seems to be packed with many different nutrients.

 Chives have vitamin contents such as vitamin A, thiamine, riboflavin, niacin, vitamin B6, folate, vitamin C, vitamin E, and vitamin K.

-Essential minerals you can get from chives are calcium, iron, magnesium, manganese, phosphorus, potassium, and zinc.
+The essential minerals you can get from chives are calcium, iron, magnesium, manganese, phosphorus, potassium, and zinc.

-I don’t pay too much attention to them in dishes but it’s now good to know that they’re there.
+I don’t pay too much attention to them in dishes, but it’s good to know that they’re there.